shaloo/docs.arcana/docs/ca/ca-usage-guide.md

 ### Allowance

-Allowances help activate the Chain Abstraction (CA) feature offered by the Arcana Network.
+Allowances help activate the Chain Abstraction (CA) feature offered by {{config.extra.arcana.company_name}}.
 They let Web3 users unlock fragmented liquidity across source chains and spend it on any destination chain, even when they lack sufficient balance there.

 With a unified balance on the source chains, users can request funds on the destination chain.
-By setting up allowances, users permit Arcana Vault contracts on the source chains to collect the funds required to execute the transaction seamlessly on the destination chain.
+By setting up allowances, users permit {{config.extra.arcana.company_name}} Vault contracts on the source chains to collect the funds required to execute the transaction seamlessly on the destination chain.

 Allowances can be set up anytime before a multi-chain transaction is initiated by the user.